MultimodalProject/facebook-api/README.md

 - interaction with nodes ( hover, drag, see what happens )

 Simon:
-- implement a check in the beginning, so the data is not pulled if the user had done it before
+- mutual friends (how it works, how to we put it to the database)
 - inspirational people build proper array (at the moment it just says database)
 - objects missing from data base ( not all are inserted )

 Doga:
 - add a php file which can query the database
+- implement a check in the beginning, so the data is not pulled if the user had done it before